-CBHN applauds the amazing work being done across the state by many of its partners, network members, and community-based organizations and initiative.
-We celebrate the monumental and unprecedented step toward improving Maternal Health Black maternal health outcomes and addressing the alarming Black disparities in California.
-CBHN recognizes that despite the significance of the California Momnibus Act, the work still remains, and we must continue to advocate every day for Black and Brown birthing people by pushing forward legislative, programmatic work, and community-driven initiatives in order to achieve birth equity.
+CBHN applauds the amazing work being done across the state by many of its partners, network members, and community-based organizations and initiatives.
+We celebrate the monumental and unprecedented step toward improving Black Maternal Health outcomes and addressing the alarming disparities in California.
+CBHN recognizes that despite the significance of the California Momnibus Act, the work still remains, and we must continue to advocate, every day, for Black birthing people by pushing forward legislative, programmatic work, and community-driven initiatives in order to achieve birth equity.